Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Experimental Setup

 \subsection{Training}

-We focus on mathematical reasoning and adopt Skywork-OR1-RL-Data~\cite{skywork} as our training dataset.
-For optimum learnability~\cite{odf}, we select subsets with mediate difficulty for our LLMs for training.
-For the 4B model and the 8B model, we select level 1 and level 3 subsets respectively.
-Table~\ref{tab:data} shows the data statistics.
+We focus on mathematical reasoning and adopt OpenR1-Math-46k-8192~\cite{luffy} as our training dataset, which contains 45,792 instances.
 We adopt \texttt{verl}~\cite{verl} as the training framework.
 We sample 8 rollouts per prompt and set the temperature as 1.0.
-The maximum response length in training (and training-time validation) is set as 16384.
-We conduct training for 300 steps, with batch size as 128.
-For all the methods, we evaluate their final checkpoints after 300 steps.
+The maximum response length is 8,192 following~\citet{luffy}.
+We conduct training for 500 steps, with a batch size of 128.
+More details are in Appendix~\ref{app:detail}.